What Is Trend Analysis in Aviation Safety Management?

 - What time frequency you will be using (days, weeks, months, quarter, etc.).

 This data will ideally be presented in a visual chart showing your time frame on the X axis, and your data point(s) on the Y axis.
+Using compiled trend analysis reports, safety professionals and upper management can draw inferences as to what the future has in store for them.
+Trending reports are the primary tool used in predictive risk management activities.

 Final Though: Using Trend Data

-Once you gather the above data, metadata, taxonomy, and timelines, you need to put your data together to begin trend analysis.
+Once you gather the analytical safety data, metadata, taxonomy, and timelines, you need to put your data together to begin trend analysis.
 Fortunately, the prep work is the most time consuming part.
 Once you have all of your data points, it's simply a matter of plugging in the data to your timeline.

 As said, displaying trend data visually is definitely recommended.
 Using a line graph to display multiple potential trends is a useful way for comparing trends.

 Similar to trend analysis, Shortfall Analysis is a new technique specifically designed to analysis SMS failures in safety incidents.
-Here is our free 16 page ebook covering what Shortfall Analysis is, and how to use it:
+Here is our free 16 page eBook covering what Shortfall Analysis is, and how to use it: